 (PewResearch)

 Even though the support for gay marriage has shown impressive growth in the last 15 years, the stats on age gaps show that 45% of adults born in the Silent Generation (between 1928 and 1945) support gay marriage.
-In addition, 75% of Democrats support it, compared to 44% of Republicans.

 (PewResearch)

-According to statistics about gay marriage conducted in 2017, one in 10 Americans who belong to the LGBT community (10.2%) is married to a partner of the same sex.
+One in 10 Americans who belong to the LGBT community (10.2%) is married to a partner of the same sex.
 Just months before the high court’s decision, the percentage was 7.9%.

 7. There are about 94,627 same-sex households in the United States with children, of which 72.8% are biological.